 A light frame (called a coil) will be rested on top of your chest.
-The coil contains receivers that pick up the signals sent out by your body during the scan.
-It can help to create a better quality image.
+The coil contains receivers that pick up the signals sent out by your body during the scan, which helps to create a better-quality image.

 We will also attach an ECG to your chest.
 We will use this to scan in time with your heartbeat.